Driver killed in attack on UN vehicle in Myanmar's Rakhine

 The area has endured a strict lockdown for months, making independent reporting difficult.
 Both the military and insurgents blamed each other for the attack, which happened early Monday evening at a bridge near the town of Minbya.

-The pair had been travelling in a UN vehicle while transporting COVID-19 surveillance samples, the organisation said, adding it was "deeply saddened" to confirm the death of driver Pyae Sone Win Maung.
-The driver had promised to ring his parents, said father Htay Win Maung.
+The pair had been in a UN vehicle carrying COVID-19 surveillance samples, the organisation said, adding it was "deeply saddened" to confirm the death of driver Pyae Sone Win Maung, who worked for the World Health Organization (WHO).
+The driver had earlier promised to ring his parents, said father Htay Win Maung.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)